Find a Notary Public

 Dual State Notary Commission Information

-If you are a Wisconsin notary or a Wisconsin resident, you can ask the Illinois Notary division if you are eligible to become a Illinois Notary.
-Also, if you are an Iowa notary, Missouri notary, Indiana notary, or Kentucky notary, please ask the Illinois notary division if you can apply for an Illinois notary commission.
+If you are a Wisconsin notary or a Wisconsin resident, you can ask the Illinois Notary division if you are eligible to become an Illinois Notary.
+Also, if you are an Iowa notary, Missouri notary, or Indiana notary, please ask the Illinois notary division if you can apply for an Illinois notary commission.

 Related Links